 But aren’t gift cards already regulated in BC?

 Yes, Consumer Protection BC administers the laws regarding gift cards in BC – and that hasn’t changed.
-These new laws about prepaid cards refer to cards issued by a federally regulated financial institution, such as a bank.
+These others laws about prepaid cards refer to cards issued by a federally regulated financial institution, such as a bank.
 Need more information?
 Visit the FCAC’s website.